Todd Prichard

 Todd Prichard (born 1974) is a former Democratic member of the Iowa House of Representatives from the 52nd district.
 Prichard was first elected in a January 22, 2013 special election.

 Prichard was considering running for governor in 2018, but dropped out of the race.

 On June 2, 2021, Prichard announced that he would step down from his position as House Minority Leader.
+Since retiring from the Iowa House of Representatives in 2023, Prichard has served as the Floyd County Attorney in Charles City, Iowa as well as working in private practice.